DeepFoldProtein/EBA/README.md

 # Embedding-based alignment (EBA)
-This repository contains the implementation of the EBA method as described in: ["Embedding-based alignment: combining protein language models and alignment approaches to detect structural similarities in the twilight-zone"](https://doi.org/10.1101/2022.12.13.520313).
+This repository contains the implementation of the EBA method as described in: ["Embedding-based alignment: combining protein language models with dynamic programming alignment to detect structural similarities in the twilight-zone"](https://doi.org/10.1093/bioinformatics/btad786).

 Notice that the embedding extraction is independent from the EBA method, and any pLM can be used.
 However, to facilitate the application we provide a module (plm_extractor.py) that allows the extraction of the per-residue embedding representations for the following pLMs: ProstT5, ProtT5 and ESM-b1.